Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 30 Oktober 2024 20.31.15 UTC
+- WIB: Rabu, 30 Oktober 2024 21.26.43 UTC
-- WITA: Rabu, 30 Oktober 2024 21.31.15 UTC
+- WITA: Rabu, 30 Oktober 2024 22.26.43 UTC
-- WIT: Rabu, 30 Oktober 2024 22.31.15 UTC
+- WIT: Rabu, 30 Oktober 2024 23.26.43 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

 Kategori: success